netsampler/goflow2/docs/reflow-architecture.md

 ## Suggested Initial Project Statement

-If you want a concise framing for the future PR/project description:
+If you want a concise summary for the future PR/project description:

-> ReFlow is a configurable traffic and telemetry runtime that ingests packets or framed messages from multiple sources, identifies and decodes them into internal events, processes and optionally aggregates them, then emits them as JSON or sFlow to a configured sink.
+> ReFlow is a configurable traffic and telemetry runtime that ingests packets or messages from multiple sources, identifies and decodes them into internal events, processes and optionally aggregates them, then emits them as JSON or sFlow to a configured sink.

 ## Suggested PR Title